 Small bowls of ingredients including jalapenos, brown sugar, garlic and bay leaves.

-• I use a blend of bone-in, skin-in chicken parts which include drumsticks and thighs.
+• I use a blend of bone-in, skin-in chicken parts which include chicken drumsticks and chicken thighs.
 You can use one or the other, or use bone-in, skin-on chicken breasts.
 The breasts are larger and will take longer to cook, so plan accordingly.

 • This dish works best with the bone-in, skin-on chicken as it tends to be more flavorful and is less prone to drying out.
 You can use boneless chicken but it will need less time to simmer, so adjust the cook time accordingly.